-It’s Thanksgiving morning, and your bird is still frozen-solid.
+It’s Thanksgiving morning, and your bird is still frozen solid.
 Relax, there’s no need to run around like a chicken turkey with its head cut off.
-Here, two quick-ish ways to defrost your turkey and save the feast.
+Here are two foolproof ways to quickly thaw a turkey and save the feast.

-What not to do: Dump the bird on the counter and let it thaw at room temperature.
+We know it’s tempting but whatever you do, please don’t dump the bird on the counter and let it thaw at room temperature.
+Per the USDA, “A package of frozen meat or poultry left thawing on the counter more than 2 hours is not at a safe temperature.”
 And definitely ignore Uncle Ron’s advice about leaving it in the basement to defrost—you want a controlled temperature (and, um, not food poisoning).

 If you’ve got a few hours to spare